nielsnykrog/nykrog-dk-poetree/README.md

 - `diplomatic_edition: true` — flag on a poem whose source text is a diplomatic transcription preserving manuscript features.
 1 such file.
 - Marginal notes in each line of body.
 Used for such purposes as noting speaking characters in dramatic poems and for bible references in hymns.
+- source.url field refers to the specific source url used for each poem.

 The validator accepts these as warnings (not errors).